dpwickland/GB-eaSy/README.md

 ## VI.
 Citing GB-eaSy <a name="Citing-GB-eaSy"></a>
 Please cite the following paper in work that uses GB-eaSy:
 ```
 Wickland DP, Battu G, Hudson KA, Diers BW & Hudson ME.
 (2017).
-A comparison of genotyping-bysequencing analysis methods on low-coverage crop datasets shows advantages of a new workflow, GB-eaSy.
+A comparison of genotyping-by-sequencing analysis methods on low-coverage crop datasets shows advantages of a new workflow, GB-eaSy.
 BMC Bioinformatics, 18:586.
 ```

 ## VII.
 License <a name="License"></a>